Usage

 Trajectory propagation

-GRAPE may involve three types of propagation:
+GRAPE may involve three types of time propagation, all of which are implemented via the QuantumPropagators

 - A forward propagation for every